sdwowk/Checkers-Game/README.txt

 		mouse.

 	4. Jumping units:
 		If a jump is available to one of the pieces, the user must move the piece that can jump.

-		**One bug that was not fixed is that if a multiple jump situation for one piece occurs, the user must complete 			the first jump then the second.
-Otherwise the path will still expect the middle move to be made**
-			*Possible fix rewrite how path is written or write a new function that checks if the item is reachable from the click then uses this to make the correct move in path.*
+		To perform a double jump the middle jump must first be performed and then the second

 The Board and players were made on pixieengine.